-Wolf Gap offers three types of homeschool programs:
+Wolf Gap offers four types of homeschool programs:

 Canebrake Wildschool is an all-weather nature school day where children and their caregivers share the joy of exploration in nature and curiosity about the past and present.